On ADHD: Parent to Parent – Honor your child’s individuality while seeking solutions to challenges you face every day.

 VIA Youth Survey (Also FREE, but for ages 10-17) Takes approximately 10-15 minutes to complete.

 VIA Reports– Take the VIA survey, but receive more in-depth reports of your personalized profile.
-Learn what your strengths mean and how they can help you reach a more optimal, positively fulfilled life, whether you are using for yourself or with others. ($10 for youth, $40 for adults)
+Learn what your strengths mean and how they can help you reach a more optimal, positively fulfilled life, whether you are using for yourself or with others. ($10 for youth, $20 to $40 for adults)

 Meyers-Briggs Type Indicator Tests